Reviews You Can Rely On

 Weight

 Whether you're taking your hammock down to the park or over 2,000 miles on a thru-hike, at some point, you need to be able to haul it.
-But the impact of those ounces will vary in their importance based on the situation.
-So, your intended use needs to be considered alongside the objective measurement of a hammock's weight for a balanced assessment.
+But the impact of those ounces varies by situation.
+So, consider your intended use alongside the objective measurement of a hammock's weight for a balanced assessment.

 hammock - the kootek is perfectly sized to fit into any daypack.

 We also considered how each hammock would likely be used.
-An everyday model may weigh less than a shelter model, inherently lowering its score due to the extra weight of bug netting, spreader bar, ridgeline, and/or rainfly.
+An everyday model may weigh less than a shelter model, lowering its score because of the extra weight of bug netting, a spreader bar, a ridgeline, and/or a rainfly.
 The ENO Dayloft is a great example of a design intended purely for backyard or day use.
 While its weight and packability don't impress, the space, comfort, strength, and durability it offers may be non-issues for many.
 After all, it's not intended to be thrown in your bag.

 hammock - the eno dayloft is not the best hammock for backcountry use due to...